fivetran/dbt_netsuite/README.md

 ```

 #### Transaction-Level vs Aggregated Balance Sheet and Income Statement (Netsuite2 only)
 By default, `netsuite2__balance_sheet` and `netsuite2__income_statement` output one row per transaction line and include the `transaction_id` and `transaction_line_id` columns.
 Depending on your dataset, this may be a large volume data, making full refresh runs cumbersome.
+Routine full refreshes are highly encouraged due to potential data drift caused by retroactively deleted and/or updated transactions.

-To reduce runtime and/or compute, you may aggregate these models past transactions by setting theie respective variables to `true` in your `dbt_project.yml`:
+To reduce runtime and/or compute, you may aggregate these models past transactions by setting their respective variables to `true` in your `dbt_project.yml`:

 ```yml
 vars: